mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup-schedule/docs/apipolicyitemview.md

 #### FrequencyType

 Frequency associated with the backup policy item.
-One of the following values: hourly, daily, weekly or monthly.
+One of the following values: hourly, daily, weekly, monthly or yearly.

 _Required_: No